samarthsarkar/Fake-News-Identifier/README.md

 # Fake-News-Identifier

+Project Overview:
+    This project is aimed at reducing mass hysteria and panic caused due to the spread of fake news and misinformation which is very prevalent in times of crisis.

 Techstack details and technicalities:
     Machine learning with a 'PassiveAggressiveClassifier' model was used to develop the backend.
     Prewritten dataset news.csv was used as the primary dataset to implement machine learning in the learning algorithm.